As Israel-Iran war escalates, Ukraine fears ‘more losses’ to Russia

 “Moscow and Iran compete for China’s market, and China will respectively have to buy more Russian oil at a higher price,” Smagin said.

-A third of global oil exports go through the Strait of Hormuz, a narrow channel between Iran and Oman that is fully controlled by Tehran’s “mosquito fleet” of tiny warships.
+A fifth of global oil exports go through the Strait of Hormuz, a narrow channel between Iran and Oman that is fully controlled by Tehran’s “mosquito fleet” of tiny warships.

 Crude prices will skyrocket worldwide if Tehran opts to close the strait to tankers.
 It would also strike a financial bonanza for Russia that could further finance the war in Ukraine.